dochihung2909/Lofi.co-React-App/README.md

 ### `npm i`

-Runs this command to install nodemodules and start using this repository.
+Runs this command to install node_modules and start using this repository.

 ### `npm start`